What is "greenhushing"?

 The evolution of greenwashing

 Planet Tracker has published a new report warning that corporate Greenwashing has become a "beast with many heads".
-Indeed, Greenwashing has become a complex, multi-faceted practice, encompassing several different types of activity designed to disguise a company's actual sustainability achievements.
+Indeed, Greenwashing has become a complex, multi-faceted practice, encompassing many different types of activity aimed at disguising a company's real actions and commitments.

 Greenhushing is one of the many heads of this beast, deliberately concealing environmental or sustainability information to avoid scrutiny.